MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/materialized-views/materialized-view-create-alter.md

     align with new table schema.
 The view still needs to be explicitly enabled following the change, using the [enable materialized view](materialized-view-enable-disable.md) command.

 * Altering the materialized view has *no* impact on existing data.
-This means that:
     * New columns will receive nulls for all existing records (until records ingested post the alter command modify the null values).
         * For example: if a view of `T | summarize count() by bin(Timestamp, 1d)` is altered to `T | summarize count(), sum(Value) by bin(Timestamp, 1d)`, then for a particular `Timestamp=T` for which records